Optimal sampling for least-squares approximation: Christoffel sampling

-However, this choice may not be desirable for the reasons considered in Remark \ref{rem:noise-bound}.
-If $\cK(\cP)(x)$ is small at $x$, then $w(x)$ becomes large and potentially blows up the noise.
-Fortunately, this issue can be resolved and the above assumption removed, by slightly changing $w(x)$ to \be{ w(x) = \left ( \frac{1}{2} + \frac12 \frac{\cK(\cP)(x)}{n} \right )^{-1}. } This avoids the assumption on $\cK(\cP)$ and leads to a bounded weight function satisfying $w(x) \leq 2$.
-The only cost is suboptimality by a factor of $2$, i.e., $\kappa_w(\cP) \leq 2n$.
-The reader will likely notice that one could replace the $1/2$ in \ef{w-opt} with a weighted combination $\theta + (1-\theta) \frac{\cK(\cP)(x)}{n}$ for any $0 < \theta < 1$, giving $\kappa_w(\cP) \leq (1-\theta)^{-1} n$ and $w(x) \leq \theta^{-1}$.
+However, this choice may not be desirable, for the reasons considered in Remark \ref{rem:noise-bound}.
+Fortunately, this issue can be resolved, and the above assumption avoided, by modifying $w^{\star}(x)$ to \be{ w^{\star}(x) = \left ( \frac{1}{2} + \frac12 \frac{\cK(\cP)(x)}{n} \right )^{-1}. } This leads to a positive and bounded weight function satisfying $w^{\star}(x) \leq 2$.
+The only cost is suboptimality by a factor of at most $2$, i.e., $\kappa_{w^{\star}}(\cP) \leq 2n$.
+The reader will likely notice that one could replace the $1/2$ in \ef{w-opt} with a weighted combination $\theta + (1-\theta) \frac{\cK(\cP)(x)}{n}$ for any $0 < \theta < 1$, giving $\kappa_{w^{\star}}(\cP) \leq (1-\theta)^{-1} n$ and $w^{\star}(x) \leq \theta^{-1}$.
 For simplicity, we consider the factor $1/2$ throughout.
+The construction \ef{w-opt} was first considered by \cite{pozharska2022note}, although, as commented therein, it was also used implicitly in several earlier works.